liushuyu6666/Knowledge/Networking/SSH.md

         ```bash
         server_ssh ALL=(ALL:ALL) ALL
         ```
       3. Save the `sudoers` file.
-      4. Add the user to the `sudo` group:
+Check the validation:
         ```bash
-        sudo usermod -aG sudo server_ssh
+        sudo visudo -c
         ```
    3. Test `sudo` privileges:
       1. Switch to the "server_ssh" user: